Insomnia | Sleep

 Insomnia | Sleeping Tablets Online Australia

 At Simple Online Doctor, you can order medicines to assist with sleep and insomnia.
-Complete an online assessment and our Australian doctors will assess whether a treatment is right for you.
+Complete an online assessment and have a brief consultation and our Australian doctors will assess whether a treatment is right for you.
 If approved, a script will be dispensed at our Australian partner pharmacy and sent to any valid address within Australia.
+If repeat supplies are appropriate for you, they will be prescribed and saved on your account.

 Simple Online Doctors’ Australian doctors promote the safe and effective use of non-addicting and non-reliance forming medicines for sleep.
 Our online clinic will not prescribe treatments for sleep that have the potential for addiction.